 jfruh writes As it looks more likely that the U.S. will impose net neutrality rules on landline ISPs, big Web companies are aiming to get wireless data providers under the same regulatory umbrella.
 The Internet Association, a trade group that includes Google, Facebook, Amazon.com, and eBay, wants the FCC to "harmonize" the treatment of mobile and wired broadband providers in its net neutrality rules.
 Wireless providers are fighting back, claiming their networks are fundamentally different.

 38 comments | about a month ago

 Dupple writes One of the most frequent refrains from the big broadband players and their friends who are fighting against net neutrality rules is that there's no evidence that ISPs have been abusing a lack of net neutrality rules in the past, so why would they start now?
 That does ignore multiple instances of violations in the past, but in combing through the comments submitted to the FCC concerning net neutrality, we came across one very interesting one that actually makes some rather stunning revelations about the ways in which ISPs are currently violating net neutrality/open internet principles in a way designed to block encryption and thus make everyone a lot less secure.

-149 comments | about a week ago
+149 comments | about a month and a half ago

 walterbyrd writes The rulemaking process does not function like a popular democracy.
 In other words, you can't expect that the comment you submit opposing a particular regulation will function like a vote.
 Rulemaking is more akin to a court proceeding.
 Changes require systematic, reliable evidence, not emotional expressions . . .
 In the wake of more than 3 million comments in the present open Internet proceeding-which at first blush appear overwhelmingly in favor of network neutrality-the current Commission is poised to make history in two ways: its decision on net neutrality, and its acknowledgment of public perspectives.
 It can continue to shrink the comments of ordinary Americans to a summary count and thank-you for their participation.
 Or, it can opt for a different path.

-336 comments | about two weeks ago
+336 comments | about a month and a half ago

 An anonymous reader writes "In a public letter to both Time Warner and Comcast, the FCC said they are putting a hold on the merger deal between the two companies.
 Citing inadequate responses by both cable companies to earlier FCC requests for additional information, the agency is stopping the clock on its 180-day review period until late October.
 Comcast and Time Warner together control most of the Internet services in the country.
 However, the companies said they are in different regions and are not going to suppress the competition.

 132 comments | about 1 month ago

 schwit1 writes: Marriott will cough up $600,000 in penalties after being caught blocking mobile hotspots so that guests would have to pay for its own Wi-Fi services, the FCC has confirmed today.
 The fine comes after staff at the Gaylord Opryland Hotel and Convention Center in Nashville, Tennessee were found to be jamming individual hotspots and then charging people up to $1,000 per device to get online.
 Marriott has been operating the center since 2012, and is believed to have been running its interruption scheme since then.
 The first complaint to the FCC, however, wasn't until March 2013, when one guest warned the Commission that they suspected their hardware had been jammed.

 278 comments | about 2 months ago

 jfruh writes Conservative groups opposed to net neutrality have a beef with the FCC, claiming the commission helped pro-net neutrality advocates file comments on the subject without similarly helping opponents.
 In other news out of this camp, it turns out American Commitment, an advocacy group with ties to the Republican billionaire Koch brothers, sent out 2.4 million letters to Congress opposing net neutrality but only collected about 814,000 signatures.
 The group then generated three letters to Congress for each person signing the petition, one letter to each of the signer's two senators and one to each signer's representative.